 - In a frying pan or skillet, sauté garlic and crushed red pepper flakes on medium-low heat, followed by minced shallot.

-- Once shallots are tender, add the white wine and cream and cook a little bit.
+- Once the shallots are tender, add the white wine and cream and cook a little bit.

 - Add the uni and break it into smaller chunks.